 After a few years, and through the recommendation of a Buddhist teacher, I ended up graduating as a Philosophy bachelor at UFGRS.

 Now, in order to complement my earnings as a freelance writer and translator I also give private English lessons.

 I hope to soon to take some time to finish writing six books that are quite near completion.
 I have published three of my books.
 I wrote them in Brazilian Portuguese, but I print them abroad.

 I play several musical instruments as a hobby, particularly the electric guitar.
-Some of the songs I have recorded can be found at Sound Cloud and also at Coochie Mojo.
-At one point in my life I have produced some artwork.
+Some of the songs I have recorded can be found at Sound Cloud.
 I also love cinema, and I keep a public link for all the ratings I give on IMDb.
 I really enjoy polemics and debate.
 Check the causes and principles I stand for and also some relevant concepts to remember.

 Hey ho, let's go

 I can be contacted with questions or offerings by email or by phone +55 51 981321932.